The best limescale inhibitor?

 one is DO NOT buy any limescale inhibitor where the ad/website says “water softener”

-when it clearly isn’t actually an ion-exchange water softener.
-That alone tells you
+when it clearly isn’t actually an ion-

 You may also be aware that many websites (when you do a search) show ‘Guarantee’